ksiewert/BetaScan/README.md

 ```
 python BetaScan.py -i SNPFreqs.txt
 ```
 If you have a folded site frequency spectrum, include the -fold flag, to calculate β<sup>(1)\*</sup>.
-If your data includes subsitutions with an outgroup, you can use the -B2 flag, which calculates β<sup>(2)</sup>.
+If your data includes substitutions with an outgroup, you can use the -B2 flag, which calculates β<sup>(2)</sup>.
 However, if you use -B2 you must include an estimate of speciation time.
 See the [Usage page of the wiki](https://github.com/ksiewert/BetaScan/wiki/Usage) for details on how you can estimate.

 If you also want to standardize β by its variance, you can do so using the -SigTest flag.
 This flag must be accompanied by an estimate of the mutation rate using the -theta flag.
 Once again, see the [Usage page of the wiki](https://github.com/ksiewert/BetaScan/wiki/Usage) for details on how you can estimate the mutation rate.